Providing comprehensive water management solutions to the oil and natural gas industry.

 Daniel is responsible for all finance and accounting related functions at Hillstone.
 He previously served as Vice President of Finance at Nuverra Environmental Solutions.
-Before joining Nuverra he was an investment professional at H.I.G.
-Capital and focused on the firm’s debt/equity, special situations, and corporate lending strategies.
-Prior to H.I.G. he worked at the D. E. Shaw group focused on investments in the energy and specialty finance industries.
+Before joining Nuverra, he was an investment professional at H.I.G.
+Capital and the D. E. Shaw group focused on investments in the energy and specialty finance industries.
 Daniel began his career with Jefferies & Company’s Energy Investment Banking group.

 Chief Legal Officer

 Sean is responsible for all legal related functions at Hillstone.
 Sean previously served as Vice President, Deputy General Counsel, and Assistant Corporate Secretary of Nuverra Environmental Solutions.

 Prior to joining Nuverra Sean was an attorney at Thompson & Knight LLP, in the firm’s Dallas office.
 At Thompson & Knight LLP he practiced in the areas of finance and commercial real estate, focusing on complex loan transactions throughout the United States.

 Sean received a Bachelor of Science degree in Psychology from Brigham Young University, a Juris Doctorate from the University of Pennsylvania Law School, and a Certificate in Study of Business and Public Policy from the Wharton School, University of Pennsylvania.

 Vice President of Engineering